 This is the most common application of chemical vapor deposition.
 Chemical vapor deposition is used to deposit a thin film on semiconductors used in electronics.

 Chemical vapor deposition is used in coating cutting tools.
-This prevents corrosion and wears in the cutting tools.
+This prevents corrosion and wear in the cutting tools.
 In addition, it improves the tool’s lubricity and provides a thermal barrier.

 The manufacture of thin-film solar cells usually involves chemical vapor deposition.
 One or more layers of photovoltaic materials are deposited on a substrate in thin-film solar cells.